systematic-uol/systematic-uol.github.io/docs/glossary.md

 Attention Deficit Hyperactivity Disorder

 ### Agentic AI
-Atype of Artificial intelligence that can act autonomously to achieve goals without constant human guidance.
+A type of Artificial intelligence that can act autonomously to achieve goals without constant human guidance.
 It uses sophisticated reasoning and iterative planning to solve complex problems.

 ### AI
 Artificial intelligence - a set of technologies that enable machines to perform tasks that typically need human intelligence.